Flight-Free-UK/flight_free_uk_website/source/posts/2022-podcast-series-earth-day.html.markdown

 ---
 *This is episode 4 of our 2022 podcast series.
 Listen to the episode [here](https://www.podbean.com/ew/pb-smsk3-120950f) and find other episodes and previous series [here](/podcast/).*

-## This month we’re talking about Earth Day, the annual celebration of the planet which takes place on April 22nd each year.
+## Earth Day is the annual celebration of the planet which takes place on April 22nd each year.

-This year’s Earth Day theme is ‘Invest in our planet’, so we’ve invited Tessa Clarke, the co-founder and CEO of food waste app Olio, and May Al-Karooni, the founder of the award-winning British re-use marketplace Globechain, to talk to us about how economic prosperity can go hand in hand with having a liveable planet.
+This year’s Earth Day theme is ‘Invest in our planet’, so we’re speaking to Tessa Clarke, the co-founder and CEO of food waste app Olio, and May Al-Karooni, the founder of the award-winning British re-use marketplace Globechain.

 ### Flight Free Fact

 Research from climate charity Possible shows that investing in green transport means that for every 10 jobs lost in aviation, 30 jobs can be found elsewhere.

-This challenges the narrative about economic growth relying on fossil fuels.
-If we don’t make green investments now, we will end up paying more later to deal with the effects of climate change.
-Investing in our planet makes sense for us as well as for the economy.

-> “If we don’t make green investments now, we will end up paying more later to deal with the effects of climate change.”

 ### Flight Free UK